top of page

 La Finca Futbol is dedicated to developing real futbol in the United States.

-We want to see the beautiful game played here because we love futbol and it pains us that the US has not contributed to the international futbol conversation.
-Our style of futbol, our "futbol language," is insular, isolating.
-We're not even participating in the game.
+We want to see the beautiful game played here because we love futbol and it pains us that the US is not contributing to the international futbol conversation.
+Our "futbol vocabulary" or style of futbol is stunted and isolated.
+We're not even truly participating in the game.

 We know that's harsh.